One of the most famous structures of Islamic architecture can be found in Jerusalem.

 According to the Abrahamic religions, the Foundation Stone around which the Dome of the Rock was constructed is the location where God created Earth and the first human being, Adam.
 It’s also considered to be the holiest of all places on Earth in Judaism and the place that Jews face during prayer.

 The Foundation Stone is also known as the “Noble Stone” or the “Pierced Stone.”
 It has a small hole in it in its southeastern corner which leads to the “Well of Souls,” a small cavern that is referred to as the “Holy of Holies.“

 6. The location has great importance for Muslims as well

-Muslims believe that the spot that Dome of the Rock was constructed on is the spot that the Prophet Muhammad ascended to Heaven along with the angel Gabriel to receive instructions from Allah.
+Muslims believe that the spot the Dome of the Rock was constructed is the spot where the Prophet Muhammad ascended to Heaven along with the angel Gabriel to receive instructions from Allah.

 Even though Muslims now face the Kaaba in Mecca, it’s believed they originally faced the Dome of the Rock during prayer as well, similar to the Jews.

 7. It’s one of the first Islamic structures to be ever completed

 It’s considered to be the first Islamic architectural structure to be ever built by a Muslim ruler.
 It was built in the late 7th century, the same century that Muhammad received his first revelations.
 This event supposedly happened in the year 613.

 The walls of the structure have some of the earliest inscriptions mentioning Islam and making references to the Prophet Muhammad.
 This makes it one of the most significant buildings ever constructed in Islamic architecture.

 8. Its design was probably inspired by a 5th-century Byzantine church